sovanna/rok-data-collector/README.md

 # Rise of Kingdoms - Data Collector

-**It allows to extract data from screenshots that you have to take yourself from the game.**
+**It allows to extract data from screenshots - *screenshots that you have to take yourself from the game*.**

 It is possible and I recommend that you use some *macros/tools/softwares* to do the screenshots automatically.
 You can do it manually but it can be time consuming hahaha.

-> For example, I am on MacOS and I use the Automator App to automate screenshots captures.
+> For example, I am using MacOS and I use the Automator.app to automate screenshots captures.
 You may have some useful tools on Windows too.

 ## 1. Requirements